simon-parry/SmsMicroService/README.md

 The following is required to set and run the microservice.

 #### RabbitMq
+If you have RabbitMq installed, edit the appsettings.json file in the SmsMessagesMicroService.Api project and add in the correct port and host for your RabbitMq server.

 If you do not have RabbitMq installed the easiest way is to run it is in a Docker container.

 [Docker](https://hub.docker.com/_/rabbitmq) already provides a RabbitMq container, this can be setup by running the following two lines in Powershell.